nyumed-judy-lab/model-based-sdoh/README.md

 ## Preprocessing

-Before reproducing Figures and tables (below), please download the 2016-2020 American Community Survey (ACS) 5-Year Data (https://www.census.gov/programs-surveys/acs).
+Before reproducing Figures and tables (below), please download the 2016-2020 American Community Survey (ACS) 5-Year Data (https://www.census.gov/programs-surveys/acs/data.html).
 Once you have the data, the preprocessing can be implemented using the following R script:

   - Implement Preprocessing/Preprocessing.R

 ## Reproducing figures and tables of the paper

-(Keep updating)
+(updating)

 Figures and tables can be directly reproduced using R scripts located in 'NOHSDP' and 'UNINSUR' directories, corresponding to the 'no high school diploma' and 'no health insurance' SDoH variables, respectively.

 1. 'No high school diploma' (in the 'NOHSDP' directory)
    - Figure 2: EstimateAssociation.R
-   - Supplementary Figure 2: VariableSelection.R -> EstimatedCorrelationPlot.R
+   - Supplementary Figure 2: VariableSelection.R &rarr EstimatedCorrelationPlot.R
-   - Supplementary Figure 3: VariableSelection.R -> EstimatedCorrelationPlot.R -> FitModel.R
+   - Supplementary Figure 3: VariableSelection.R &rarr EstimatedCorrelationPlot.R &rarr FitModel.R

 2. 'No health insurance' (in the 'UNINSUR' directory)
    - Supplementary Figure 1: XXX.R
-   - Supplementary Figure 2: XXX.R -> XXX.R
+   - Supplementary Figure 2: XXX.R &rarr XXX.R
-   - Supplementary Figure 3: XXX.R -> XXX.R
+   - Supplementary Figure 3: XXX.R &rarr XXX.R